-Identifying and analysing the ethical issues raised by a selection of such technologies
+Identifying and analysing the ethical issues raised by the three technology families

 Explorating the views and attitudes held by different stakeholders - the research community, industry, the public - towards the ethical implications of those technologies, using various tools such as scenarios and media analysis